The propensity for disobedience: Rule-breaking, compliance and social phase transitions: Models and Results

 Besides $d=0$ and $d=1$, an internal fixed point exists whenever $0 < K < L$, in which case

 Linear stability analysis shows that $d^*$ is unstable, whereas the boundary states are stable.
 Thus, for $0<K<L$, the system is bistable: initial conditions below $d^*$ evolve toward a high-compliance phase ($d\rightarrow 0$), whereas initial conditions above $d^*$ evolve toward a high-violation phase ($d\rightarrow 1$).
-The point $d^*$ therefore plays the role of a tipping point.
+The point $d^*$ therefore acts as a critical threshold separating the basins of attraction.
 When parameters change such that $K> L$ or $K< 0$, the internal fixed point leaves the physical interval $[0,1]$, and only one absorbing phase remains.
 This mechanism produces a discontinuous transition between the two macroscopic regimes $d=0$ and $d=1$.
 Summarizing: \begin{itemize} \item $K>0$: \begin{itemize} \item $K>L$: $d^*<0$ and $\Delta(d)>0$, which implies that the relative advantage of rule-breaking is positive, for all $d\in [0,1]$, and the population converges towards $d=1$ (full violation)

 \item $0<K<L$: $d^*>0$ and $\Delta(d)$ can be positive or negative, depending on the initial condition for $d(t)$ (above or below $d^*)\,\Rightarrow$ bistability \end{itemize}

 \item $K<0$: $d^*>1$ and $\Delta(d)<0$, which implies that the relative advantage of rule-breaking is negative, for all $d\in [0,1]$, and the population converges towards $d=0$ (full compliance)